Star Trek: Picard producer says season 2 planning is still in early stages

 Rumours abound second and third season will movie back-to-back

-Although returning star Patrick Stewart has revealed that he was satisfied to enroll to the present by a 35-page ‘bible’ written by showrunner Michael Chabon, and The Hollywood Reporter has urged that season two could possibly be filmed back-to-back with a (unconfirmed) third season, Goldsman instructed HEARALPUBLICIST that there is no such thing as a masterplan in place charting the way forward for Picard.
+Although returning star Patrick Stewart has revealed that he was satisfied to enroll to the present by a 35-page ‘bible’ written by showrunner Michael Chabon, and The Hollywood Reporter has instructed that season two might be filmed back-to-back with a (unconfirmed) third season, Goldsman advised HEARALPUBLICIST that there isn’t a masterplan in place charting the way forward for Picard.

-“We joke concerning the 35-page doc that Michael wrote that features in it completely nothing that’s within the first season,” he stated, explaining that the doc was used extra as a touchstone for the sequence.
+“We joke in regards to the 35-page doc that Michael wrote that features in it completely nothing that’s within the first season,” he mentioned, explaining that the doc was used extra as a touchstone for the sequence.

 “There was a lot of us learning from each other, the four of us and Patrick, and Patrick finally feeling something like ‘These are safe and sound hands, fundamentally, [so] let’s all make it up together’, which is what we did from that point on.”